 We anticipate incurring significant costs associated with the commercialization of Twirla.
 Our ability to become and remain profitable depends on our ability to generate revenue in excess of our increasing costs.
 Even accounting for revenues from the sale of Twirla, we may not become profitable and may need to obtain additional funding to continue operations.
 If we fail to become profitable or obtain additional funding or are unable to sustain profitability on a continuing basis, then we may be unable to continue our operations at planned levels and be forced to reduce our operations.
-In the event we are not able to continue operations at planned levels, we may not be able to realize the carrying value of our commercial manufacturing equipment due to the specialized nature of the equipment and the possible lack of an alternative future use for such commercial manufacturing equipment.
+In the event we are not able to continue operations at planned levels, we may not be able to meet manufacturing minimums under the Corium Agreement, which may delay or prevent our becoming profitable.
 Even if we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
 Our failure to become and remain profitable would decrease the value of our company and could impair our ability to raise additional capital, expand our business or continue our operations.